akshatdodhiya/Basic-C-Programs/README.md

 ### 7. Palindrome Range Program
 The **Palindrome Range Program** prints all the palaindrome numbers within a specific range.
 It demonstrates the use of loops to implement the palindrome range.

+### 8. Student Grade Program
+The **Student Grade Program** calculates the grade of a student using four different marking schemes namely, CGPA (Cumulative Grade Point Average), GPA (Grade Point Average), Percentage and Letter grade.
+It uses the concept of strings and pointers for letter grade calculation.